Ah, life in our charming little settlement -- what’s not to love about being here in southern Vermont?

 Fortunately, I’ve lived, worked and played in a number of quaint places, each boasting of a unique attribute that sets it apart from other localities.
 Ithaca, N.Y., is "Gorgeous" and "10 Square Miles Surrounded by Reality," Cazadero, Calif., is a "Magical Place" of the "Utmost Beauty" and Dillon, Colo., is billed as a four-season "World-class Recreational Playground."
 All of them lived up to their bold proclamations.

 Which brings me back to here.
 While nesting in a teeny village at the heart of the Mayan civilization in Belize, my partner and I decided to WWOOF (World Wide Opportunities on Organic Farms) on an organic farm in Halifax, a stone’s throw from "The One and Only" Brattleboro.
+After setting up camp in the woods, ready to grow our own food, capture rainwater and live lightly on the land, it didn’t take long for the allure of this area to work its charm.

 Rather than moving on after the harvest like many, we dropped anchor and established ourselves in the community.
 Over the past two years, Jessica and I have had the pleasure of serving this wonderful borough as the proprietors of Equilibrium, a creative arts/healing arts center on Elm Street, as well as the co-owners of Superfresh!Organic Café! on Main Street.
 We’ve further engaged ourselves by joining a few local NGO Boards, while I currently sit on both the Town Arts Committee and Skate Park Site Selection Committee.